let1tbee/powerNotifier/README.md

 How to setup:
 1. Create a bot with 2 commands /turn_on and /turn_off.
 Write down Bot's token
 2. Find out your telegram ID with IDBot
-3. Make correcponding changes into an arduino code and upload it to the ESP
+3. Make correcponding changes into an arduino code and upload it to the ESP.
+Please note that you need special setup for ESP and FastBot library for this project.
 4. Connect a power supply to ESP when the power is off and it's done.
 5. (Optional) Could be tested with phone hotspot to check it's behaviour.